himanshu0085/custum_doc/ansible_install.md

 Install Ansible on the control node or master (Ubuntu system 22.04 LTS).

+Make sure ansible.cfg file is available or not if not explore solution for that.

 Create an Ansible inventory file with the following structure:

 Two servers in the web group